BATAK!

 The theology continued for most of the trip with the passengers listening to the heated debate.
 They were mostly Batak Christian as well.

 'I am a Bartok,' he was very proud of the fact and did not consider himself Indonesian.
 He pronounced Batak as "buttock" extremely loudly and often.
 And it was a bit like a make benefit glorious nation Kazakhstan cultural learnings of Indonesia that I was on – they were Bartoks not Bataks to me.
 And I suppose I was a sort of Borat to them.
-Apparently they had been ferocious headhunting cannibals until 1806 when Protestant mostly Dutch missionaries sacrificed themselves for God, after a few had been eaten, the body of Christ no doubt had to be consumed before the message sunk in that persecuting was worse than forgiving and the only way to the loving god was via JC.
+Apparently they had been ferocious headhunting cannibals until 1806 when Protestant, mostly Dutch missionaries sacrificed themselves for God.
+After a few had been eaten, the body of Christ no doubt had to be consumed before the message sunk in that persecuting was worse than forgiving and the only way to the loving god was via JC.
 Of course they loved my guitar.

-They had their own written language and civilised culture of ancestor worship that partly remained in animism.
+They had their own written language and civilised culture of ancestor worship that partly remained in a form of animism that was incorporated into their Protestant faith.
 I gave my friend my UOCA flyer and told him it was the religion to end all religions.
 He wanted to come to Australia and I told him to email, God willing JC would let him in.
 He grabbed my bag and directed me to the bus stop in Amplas that had another god awful beaten up minibus to Lake Toba.
+It was 7 pm.
 I demanded where the luxury buses were.
-Tomorrow they said, it was 7 pm.
+Tomorrow they said.
 Probably a lie and I should have headed to a decent hotel, but I wanted to get the hell out of that polluted city.
 So I took the bus paying the usual surcharge for an empty front seat at 75k.
 It was not worth it.
-We left at 8 after they fiddled with my guitar, then I hugged goodbye Bartok.
+We left at 8 after they fiddled with my guitar, then I hugged goodbye Mr Bartok.
 The vehicle was marginally better than the rust bucket from Bukit.
 The driving was not.
 The old guy was obviously a frustrated Formula One race driver and with the inevitable fag hanging from his mouth took to the highway like a maniac.
 I distracted him for a while with my cheapo Indonesian local phrase book which turned into an Indo-English lesson for the bus whose English was as good as my Indonesian.
-This proved quite amusing as daring phrases like ‘prawn head’ were translated and ‘this bus is small but that one is big’.
-I had the book hanging out the window to get light from jammed up traffic, then a big new 4 WD ran alongside and the owner started talking to me in English, this somehow broke the energy in the bus as they felt separated and we never regained it.
-The bench seat proved impossible to lie down on, and this time in the cool of night the heat of the engine was not so bad.
-Somewhere along the route my expensive legion style cap disappeared.
-We had a stop at a cafe that sold the usual packets of crisped dry chips that covered every product that could be chipped under the sun.
-Again the warung food was all mixed with fish.
-So I stuffed myself with choc bread and nuts and when I got to the el spicy hotto crisps that fried my mouth, I handed the packet to a savy sexy 16 year old girl in the back who gladly took them.
-I was starting to feel ill from pushing too much in, on poor transport in a day combined with inadequate nutrition.

 13/9

 The room was large but the lighting subdued to the ridiculous.
 I plugged in the fridge and side light.
+Took a look at my Indo phrase book and tried to write a song from the phrases -

 'Jalan jalan salamat jalan Sumatra